 Ready for some HR buzzword analysis?
-For the past couple years, phrases like frictionless HR, frictionless candidate experience and frictionless employee experience have come into fashion.
+For the past couple years, phrases like frictionless HR, frictionless candidate experience, friction in the workplace, and frictionless employee experience have come into fashion.
 And like many buzzwords or catch phrases, HR and business leaders think they need to immediately strive to reach whatever state the new phrase represents.
 I beg to differ on this one though, so let me tell you why.
 First, let’s look at friction.

 There are two main types of friction, static friction and kinetic friction.
 Static friction operates between two surfaces that aren’t moving relative to each other, while kinetic friction acts between objects in motion.

 - Any time two objects or people interact, there is friction